kiteandwindsurfer/kiteandwindsurfer/README.md

 - 👋 Hi, I’m @kiteandwindsurfer
 - 👀 I’m interested in music, windsurfing, chess
-- 🌱 I’m currently learning materialize css, wp, linux, mysql, php, js, jquery, css
+- 🌱 I’m currently learning materialize css, wp, linux, mysql, php, js, jquery, css, aws
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... really not sure but certainly interested in learning and experiencing more from others!
 - 📫 How to reach me bxr0354@njit.edu

 <!---